grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/04 tracing.md

 <ExperimentalBlockquote />

-With this experimental module, you can _instrument_ you HTTP requests so that they emit traces as the test runs.
+With this experimental module, you can _instrument_ HTTP requests so that they emit traces as the test runs.

 ## About trace contexts